 If you disagree with the decision the first point of call is the Manager.
 If you are still unhappy with the decision taken by INDI Skills in reviewing the complaint you can then take the matter through our Appeal arrangements which our outlined in our Appeals Policy.

 You may also complain directly to the relevant awarding organisation;

-If you’ve any queries about the contents of the policy, please contact us on 07792159701 or via email at firstname.lastname@example.org
+If you’ve any queries about the contents of the policy, please contact us via email at firstname.lastname@example.org